mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- I have a highly credible report of BirdCAGE successfully runnong on a Raspberry Pi 4!
+This particular Pi was running the latest
+DietPi OS, but it _should_ work on any 64 bit Linux.
+It _should_ also work on other arm64 based machines.
+Please try it out and if it doesn't work, open an issue.
+If it does work, please post in the discussions forum.
 - Added a preference for how long to retain recordings, and once a day delete all recordings older than that.
 I keep the database entries as they are pretty tiny.
 - Made the grid on the index page a little nicer, especially for small screens.
 Future hours aren't show, and the column and row headers are